mikechambers/darci/README.md

 -   Ability to search by weapon usage and medals
 -   Ability to compare different moments / seasons and or players

+Note that darci does not track data for ALL Destiny 2 PVP players.
+It only tracks the data for the players it has been configured to track.

 ## Development / Local Installation and Configuration

 darci built around three main parts: